helix-editor/helix/README.md

 #### macOS

-Helix can be installed on MacOS through homebrew:
+Helix can be installed on macOS through homebrew:

 ```
 brew tap helix-editor/helix